 Arguably Canada’s best metal musician, and a beloved favorite the world round, Devin Townsend came to Helsinki recently as part of a tour promoting his latest release, the long-awaited follow-up to Ziltoid the Omniscient, Z2.
-Amy managed to squeeze in a slot to chat with him during his busy schedule, about music, Ziltoid, and any other strange and hilarious subject that happened to come up, to get a little insight into a fascinating mind.
+Bear managed to squeeze in a slot to chat with him during his busy schedule, about music, Ziltoid, and any other strange and hilarious subject that happened to come up, to get a little insight into a fascinating mind.

 “Getting twenty minutes to talk to Devin was both a blessing and a curse, because he’s a great guy that’s willing to talk about just about anything.
 The problem was that I could’ve spent all day chatting with him about just about any topic that came up, so twenty minutes is hardly enough to get a good pictures of him.